jonsafari/clustercat/README.md

 - Adjust the **number of clusters** or vector dimensions using the `--num-classes` flag.
 The default is proportional to the square root of the vocabulary size.
 - ClusterCat prints regular updates of approximately how much time remains, and about **what time it will finish**.

+## Visualization
+See [bl.ocks.org][] for cool data visualization of the clusters for various languages, including English, German, Persian, Hindi, Czech, and Catalan.

+You can generate your own graphics from ClusterCat's output.
+Add the flag  `--print-freqs`  to ClusterCat, then type the command:

+      bin/flat_clusters2json.pl --word-labels < clusters.tsv > visualization/d3/clusters.json

+You can either upload the [JSON][] file to [gist.github.com][], following instructions on the [bl.ocks.org](http://bl.ocks.org) front page, or you can view the graphic locally by running a minimal webserver in the `visualization/d3` directory:

+      python -m SimpleHTTPServer 8116

+Then open a tab in your browser to [localhost:8116](http://localhost:8116) .

 ## Citation
 ...